Contact us with any questions

 Even so, there is a difference.
 In the above picture, one corner has a notch, in the part on the right.
 This provides some additional room for the wiring harness that leads to the fuel injection computer.

 1984-1986 (plus some of the early 1987) 325 and 325e models use Motronic 1.0 which has a 35-pin fuel injection computer.
 1987 325i whereas later models use Motronic 1.1 or 1.3 which has a 55-pin fuel injection computer, hence more wires run to it.
 This is why the later models have a thicker wiring harness, and as such need more space, hence the notch in the glove compartment so as to provide this additional space.

-The BMW part number for the BOTH bins are cast into the plastic mold, and is 51 16-18884243.
-The notch is simply cut out.
+The BMW part number for both types of bins are cast into the plastic mold.
+For the later-design bin, the notch is simply cut out.

 The later-design bin, with the notch, will work on earlier cars.
 The earlier-design bin, without the notch, should probably not be used on later cars or the fuel injection wiring harness might chafe.